Music

 The WindFest Experience

-Each performing ensemble will receive audio feedback of your performance from three adjudicators (two who will focus on the band and one who will focus exclusively on the percussion section) a 20-minute clinic from a nationally recognized music educator immediately following the stage performance, and a clean (no comments) professional audio recording of your performance.
-In addition, the conductor of each ensemble receives a video recording featuring a frontal view of the conductor with recorded comments from one of the adjudicators.
+Each performing ensemble will receive recorded audio feedback of your performance from our guest clinicians/adjudicators, a 20-minute clinic from a nationally recognized music educator immediately following the stage performance, and a clean (no comments) professional audio recording of your stage performance.
+In addition, the conductor of each ensemble receives a video recording featuring a frontal view of the conductor.

 Questions?